 1. Quantification of lutein and zeaxanthin by High Performance Liquid Chromatography (HPLC) methodology or other appropriate methodology as determined by CL.
 Form of lutein (esterified or non-esterified) will also be reported.

-2. Analyses for lead, arsenic, and cadmium performed using Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+2. Analyses for lead, arsenic, cadmium and mercury performed using Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-Any product not passing any initial testing criteria was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.
+Testing was performed by one or more independent laboratories.
+Any product that did not initially pass (below) a test was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.